adriannovegil/awesome-observability/README.md

  * [Prometheus](https://prometheus.io/) - The Prometheus monitoring system and time series database
  * [PromViz](https://github.com/nghialv/promviz) - Promviz is an application that helps you visualize the traffic of your cluster from Prometheus data
  * [Vizceral](https://github.com/netflix/vizceral) - vizceral is a component for displaying traffic data on a webgl canvas.
 If a graph of nodes and edges with data about traffic volume is provided, it will render a traffic graph animating the connection volume between nodes
- * [Trickster](https://github.com/Comcast/trickster) - Trickster is a reverse proxy cache for the Prometheus HTTP APIv1 that dramatically accelerates dashboard rendering times for any series queried from Prometheus
  * [Stagemonitor]() -
  * [Scouter]() -
  * [Uchiwa]() -